osu-cs493-sp19/final-project-do-it-later/dockerCommands.md

 **Ultimate fix:** Stops and removes everything (including volumes), then builds from scratch, and then starts (`sudo` every command if needed)

     docker-compose down -v && docker-compose build && docker-compose up

+**Desperate fix:** (don't do this if you have other Docker projects running): Quits all Docker processes, deletes all containers and images, and starts from a clean slate

+    docker kill $(docker ps -q); docker system prune -af; docker-compose up